AliceO2Group/ALF/README.md

 ALF(Alice Low-level Frontend) spawns DIM services as an interface with detector FEEs(Front-End Electronics).
 The DIM services can be accessed through DCS's [FRED](https://gitlab.cern.ch/alialfred/FREDServer).

 ## Requirements
 In order to run ALF a DIM Nameserver has to be up and running.
+For performance reasons, it is recommended to run the DIM Nameserver on the host running the FRED server.

 ## Usage